EDV3401 Program Design and Evaluation

 APA style is the referencing system required in this course.
 Students should use APA style in their assignments to format details of the information sources they have cited in their work.
 The APA style to be used is defined by the USQ Library's referencing guide. http://www.usq.edu.au/library/referencing

-Students enrolled in this course require access to an instructional environment in which they can participate in the development, delivery and evaluation of a teaching unit/training program (or part thereof), including completion of 15 days of supervised professional experience.
+Students enrolled in this course require access to an instructional environment in which they can participate in the development, delivery and evaluation of a teaching unit/training program (or part thereof), including completion of 15 days/25 hours of supervised professional experience depending on program requirement.

 Students will require access to e-mail and have Internet access to UConnect for this course.